Overture: 20th century

+One song of the Who's rock opera Tommy is designated as "Underture".

 Film

 In motion pictures, an overture is a piece of music setting the mood for the film before the opening credits start.
+Famous examples include Gone with the Wind (1939) and Lawrence of Arabia (1962).
 For a comprehensive list, see the list of films with overtures.

 List of standard repertoire

 Some well-known or commonly played overtures: